BreezyPixels — KarmaCaptain Reddit marketing client

 The challenge

 "We tried Reddit ourselves before signing and got banned in 48 hours.
-The thing I didn't understand was that on Reddit you have to earn the right to recommend something.
+The piece I missed was that on Reddit you have to earn the right to recommend something.
 This team did the work to actually do that."

 03